 Exports in Philippines averaged 1782465.72 USD Thousand from 1957 until 2021, reaching an all time high of 6773590 USD Thousand in March of 2021 and a record low of 23000 USD Thousand in October of 1957.
 This page provides - Philippines Exports - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines Exports - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Exports in Philippines is expected to be 5830000.00 USD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Philippines to stand at 5930000.00 in 12 months time.
-In the long-term, the Philippines Exports is projected to trend around 6100000.00 USD Thousand in 2020, according to our econometric models.
+Exports in Philippines is expected to be 5350000.00 USD Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Philippines Exports is projected to trend around 5300000.00 USD Thousand in 2022, according to our econometric models.